 Collecting Our Tracks With Deployment Events

-Profile of Carina Eikaas
+Written by Carina Eikaas

 Having a good data setup is key to understanding what’s going on with your product.
 It helps you understand how the users interact with the product, what marketing campaigns are working, and what obstacles on your website are impacting your conversions.
 These are all things you expect to happen.
 You are prepared, you’re monitoring results, running AB-tests and whatnot.
 But sometimes things show up in your data that you weren’t expecting.
 On a good day it’s a spike in your active users that you can quickly trace back to some social media post.
 On a bad day your numbers are spiraling, and you have exactly zero minutes to figure out why.